Skip to main content

 img

-After your initial consultation, we provide a written timeline that aligns the relinquished closing, the 45-day identification deadline, and the 180-day replacement closing.
-You receive regular updates as each milestone approaches.
-At the end of the exchange, your CPA receives the documentation needed for Form 8824 — including all assignments, settlement statements, and the final disbursement reconciliation.
+After your first consultation, you receive a written exchange timeline that aligns the relinquished closing, the 45-day identification deadline, and the 180-day replacement property acquisition.
+You get regular updates as each milestone approaches.
+At the end of the exchange, your CPA receives the documentation needed for IRS Form 8824, including all assignments, settlement statements, and the final disbursement reconciliation.

 FAQ

-Why do you need a Qualified Intermediary for a 1031 exchange?
+Why do I need a Qualified Intermediary for a 1031 exchange?

-Without a QI, you have constructive receipt of the sale proceeds, which voids the tax-deferral status of the exchange.
-The QI keeps the funds in a separate account, prepares the exchange agreement and assignments, and coordinates the closing of both the relinquished and replacement properties.
-This separation is what makes the like-kind exchange safe-harbor possible.
+Without a Qualified Intermediary, you would have constructive receipt of the sale proceeds, which typically disqualifies the exchange from tax-deferred treatment.
+The QI keeps the exchange proceeds in a segregated account, prepares the exchange agreement and assignment notices, and coordinates closing of both the relinquished and replacement properties.
+This separation is what makes the like-kind exchange safe-harbor available.

-Standard 1031 Qualified Intermediary fees range from $850 to $1,500 for a forward (delayed) exchange.
-Reverse and improvement exchanges cost more because they require an Exchange Accommodation Titleholder (EAT) structure — typically $6,000 to $12,000.
-Universal Pacific 1031 maintains a flat-fee model with no junk charges.
-Pricing is finalized after a free consultation.
+Qualified Intermediary fees typically run $850 to $1,500 for a forward (delayed) 1031 exchange.
+Reverse and improvement exchanges cost more because they require an Exchange Accommodation Titleholder (EAT) structure, typically $6,000 to $12,000.
+Universal Pacific 1031 uses flat-fee pricing with no junk charges.
+The final quote is set after a free consultation.

-The QI prepares the exchange agreement, drafts the assignments of the relinquished and replacement property contracts, holds the sale proceeds in a segregated account, coordinates the closing schedule with title and escrow, monitors the 45-day identification and 180-day completion deadlines, and prepares the documentation your CPA needs for IRS Form 8824 at tax time.
+The QI prepares the exchange agreement, drafts assignment notices for the relinquished and replacement property contracts, holds the exchange proceeds in a segregated trust account, coordinates the closing schedule with title and escrow, tracks the 45-day identification deadline and 180-day exchange deadline, and prepares the documentation your CPA needs for IRS Form 8824 at tax time.

-Your funds are held in a separate, fully segregated trust account (never co-mingled with our operating funds) at a major institutional bank.
-We carry Errors & Omissions insurance and a fidelity bond, are verified members of the Federation of Exchange Accommodators, and have licensed CPAs on staff.
-Daily reconciliation reports and full audit trails are available on request.
+Exchange funds at Universal Pacific 1031 are held in a segregated trust account at a major institutional bank, not co-mingled with operating funds.
+We carry Errors and Omissions insurance and a fidelity bond, are members of the Federation of Exchange Accommodators, and have licensed CPAs on staff.
+Daily reconciliation reports and audit trails are available on request.
+When evaluating any QI, ask how exchange proceeds are held, whether funds are segregated, what account controls are used, and whether the provider maintains appropriate insurance, bonding, or internal safeguards.